 The variability can cause problems.
 There is a form with margins that are recurved to only about 2/3 up and have large midleaf cells – about 15 microns.
-This is very similar to what is described as S.calcicola on mainlaned Europe, but becuase the species is so variable we have not formally recognised this as a separate taxon in the British Isles.
+This is very similar to what is described as S. calcicola on mainland Europe, but because the species is so variable we have not formally recognised this as a separate taxon in the British Isles.

 - Syntrichia ruralis var. ruralis